Leonid Maykov: Biography

-Markov also began his literary activities as a student, posting a long series of historical and literary articles and reviews in "Domestic Notes", "Dawn", "Russian Herald", "Ancient and New Russia", "Russian Antiquity", "Russian Archive", "Journal of the Ministry of Public Education", "Historical Bulletin", "Russian Philological Bulletin" and others.
+Markov also began his literary activities as a student, posting a long series of historical and literary articles and reviews in Domestic Notes, Dawn, Russian Herald, Ancient and New Russia, Russian Antiquity, Russian Archive, Journal of the Ministry of Public Education, Historical Bulletin, Russian Philological Bulletin and others.

-The most important of them are devoted to Simeon Polotsky, Lomonosov, Vasily Maykov, Sumarokov, Krylov, the history of Russian journalism, the ancient Russian story, the history of Russian superstitions and are collected under the title "Essays from the History of Russian Literature of the 17th and 18th Centuries" (Saint Petersburg, 1889, 1893).
+The most important of them are devoted to Simeon Polotsky, Lomonosov, Vasily Maykov, Sumarokov, Krylov, the history of Russian journalism, the ancient Russian story, the history of Russian superstitions and are collected under the title Essays from the History of Russian Literature of the 17th and 18th Centuries (Saint Petersburg, 1889, 1893).

-Markov separately published "Materials and Research on Ancient Russian Literature" (1890–1891).
+Markov separately published Materials and Research on Ancient Russian Literature (1890–1891).

 In 1889, Maykov edited a compilation of works by Konstantin Batyushkov with the assistance of Vladimir Saitov).

 In 1891, he edited and characterized the collection of critical experiences of his brother Valerian.

 In his master's thesis, Maykov showed significant scientific independence.
-In an era of almost undivided domination of the mythological explanation of folk poetry, he put forward a historical point of view on the origin of Russian epics, with is still respected by scholars.
+In an era of almost undivided domination of the mythological explanation of folk poetry, he put forward a historical point of view on the origin of Russian epics, which is still respected by scholars.
 In Maykov's opinion, the Russian epic is a true echo of Russian historical life, and, in particular, the epics of the Vladimirov cycle, the Kiev specific period.
 Many heroes of epics – Dobrynya, Alyosha Popovich, Sadko, Ilya Muromets – the author, comparing the annals, considers them to be truly existing; in household details, he indicates traces of the actual historical life of 10th–13th centuries.
 Epics arose, in his opinion, among the squads.

 Maykov died on April 20, 1900.
 He was buried in Saint Petersburg at the Novodevichy Cemetery.